Skip to main content

 To get started, you’ll need to let us know the web address of your login page and ideally supply authentication details to a test account.
 We use these to confirm our technology can log in and test any pages behind the authentication.

-Websites with authentication methods that require us to access over a VPN or requiring a user journey to fill out custom web forms will incur additional costs if they are not already included as a part of your contract.
+Websites with authentication methods that require us to access over a VPN or requiring a user flow to fill out custom web forms will incur additional costs if they are not already included as a part of your contract.

 Did this answer your question?